 In this article, we are putting face to face the vortex venom vs viper, so you can pick the best of them.
 Both the products are amazing each with their distinct features sharing similar functions yet has noticeable differences seen.
 So which one is best for you?
 We are here to help with a comparison of the two side-by-side to make your choice a bit easier.

-Both the optics are similar in performance, quality, and waterproof & shockproof to sustain the impact of recoil.
-The Viper is slightly smaller than the Venom making it the best choice for you to use with a pistol.
-However, if you need a more versatile red dot optic, the Venom works with both handguns and rifles.
+Both Vortex sights are similar in performance, quality, and waterproof & shockproof to sustain the impact of recoil.
+The later is slightly smaller than the Venom making it the best choice for you to use with a pistol.
+However, if you need a more versatile sight, the Venom works with both pistols and rifles.

 Even changing the battery is less complicated in comparison with the Viper.
-Due to the restrictiveness of the battery compartment in the Viper, it does have a more compact design than the Venom.
+Due to the restrictiveness of the battery compartment, it does have a more compact design than the Venom.

 Upon purchase, both the mini dot optics have the same accessories included.
 You get a Picatinny mount, Torx wrench, lens cloth, protective cover, and battery.